sessions-io/challenge-spec/readme.md

-## Challenge Specification v0.1
+## Challenge Spec 0.1.0

-Challenges have a standard header that ensures runtime compatiblity.
-The header format has a version number and a special token that identifies it as a challenge.
+Challenges have a standard header that ensures runtime compatiblity:

 header format: